top of page

 Beautiful streets in Lagos, Portugal

+If you find yourself craving a bit more "day-to-day" hustle or a serious shopping spree, the vibrant city of Lagos is just a 10-minute drive away.
 Lagos maintains a lively, year-round energy.
 You can spend a morning browsing the Mercado Municipal for fresh local produce or exploring the boutiques along Rua Cândido dos Reis.
-Between its historic old town walls, the modern marina, and a wider variety of supermarkets and services, Lagos provides the perfect "busier" contrast to the quiet, soulful atmosphere of Luz.
+Between its historic old town walls, the modern marina, and a wider variety of supermarkets, Lagos provides the perfect "busier" contrast to the quiet, soulful atmosphere of Luz.

 Join My Mailing list